Arush-O7/web_dev_project/README.md

-# ⚡ CodeArena - Frontend for a Modern Coding Platform
+# ⚡ CodeArena - Frontend for a Modern Coding Platform ( Created by MIHIR DIXIT and ARUSH MISHRA )

 **CodeArena** is a frontend web application designed as a sleek and responsive coding platform for programmers and competitive coders.
 Built with **Next.js**, **React**, and **Tailwind CSS**, it features an intuitive interface for browsing problems, writing code, viewing submissions, and tracking user performance.